pieterjm/hackable_esp_device/README.md

    <b>ESP8266 Sketch Data Upload</b>

-   1. Some installations of the Arduino IDE won't have the option 'ESP8266 Sketch Data Upload'.
+   1. The Arduino IDE won't have the option 'ESP8266 Sketch Data Upload'.
    2. You can download it from this [link](https://github.com/esp8266/arduino-esp8266fs-plugin/releases/tag/0.5.0).
    3. The file should be unpacked at `<home_dir>/Arduino-<version>/tools/ESP8266FS/tools/`.
       - If the directory `tools` does not exist you should create it.
 You have to create a new file named "tools" if it doesn't exist already inside of [Arduino file](https://randomnerdtutorials.com/install-esp8266-filesystem-uploader-arduino-ide).